Board of Directors

 Lauren Copeland

 Lauren is originally from Boston, Massachusetts, where she earned a BA in Child Study from Tufts University in 1990.
-She became the spouse of a Canadian Naval Officer over 30 years ago with postings to both Halifax and Victoria, as well as Windsor, Ontario.
+The spouse of a Canadian Naval Officer for more than 30 years, she and her family enjoyed postings to Halifax, Victoria, and Windsor.
 When her husband retired from the RCN in 2009, they chose to remain in Halifax where they raised their two daughters.
-She worked for the Halifax & Region Military Family Resource Centre (MFRC) for 17 years, starting as their first Daycare Director in 1998 and their first Emergency Childcare Coordinator in 1999.
-After earning a Certificate in Not-for-Profit Sector Leadership from Dalhousie University’s Henson College in 2005, she assumed the role of Services Team Manager.
-In 2015, she left the MFRC and she and her husband moved their family to the Ottawa area where they live today.
-Lauren remains active in her community and is currently volunteering with the Ottawa-Carleton District School Board at the Adult High School, assisting new immigrants to learn and improve their English skills.
+Lauren worked for the Halifax & Region Military Family Resource Centre (MFRC) for 17 years, starting as their first Daycare Director in 1998 and their first Emergency Childcare Coordinator in 1999.
+After earning a Certificate in Not-for-Profit Sector Leadership from Dalhousie University’s Henson College in 2005, Lauren assumed the role of Services Team Manager.
+In 2015, she left the MFRC when she and her family moved to the Ottawa area, where they live today.
+Lauren remains active in her community and is currently volunteering with the Ottawa-Carleton District School Board at the Adult High School, assisting new immigrants in learning and improving their English skills.

 Vice-Chair

-LCdr Chhay Chao (Ret’d) served in the Royal Canadian Navy between 2005 and 2022 in various staff and operational roles and many operational deployments and exercises in diverse locations such as Sudan, Ukraine, and the Middle East.
-Since retirement, Chhay has held human resources (HR) positions in various organizations, such as a large technology company and a non-profit organization, bringing a data-driven approach to his HR teams.
+Commander (Ret’d) Heng Chhay Chao, CD, MBA, served in the Royal Canadian Navy between 2005 and 2022, in a number of staff and operational roles.
+His service included deployments and exercises in diverse locations such as Sudan, Ukraine, and the Middle East.
 He completed his Computer Systems Engineering Degree at Carleton University in 2004 and his MBA at the Rotman School of Management in 2021.
-Chhay is currently the Director of Human Resources and Labour Relations at the Ottawa Police Service.
+Since retiring from the RCN, Chhay has held human resources (HR) positions at various organizations, including a large technology company and a non-profit, bringing a data-driven approach to his HR teams.
+Chhay was most recently the Director of Human Resources and Labour Relations at the Ottawa Police Service.

 Treasurer